top of page

 Collaboration across barriers

-We created a dynamic collaboration between local businesses, churches and non profits, and public schools to create 10 learning pods for minority and low-income children.
-In less than six weeks we were able to raise more than $300,000 to fund the pods for the entire 2020-2021 school year.
-We have served more than 250 public school children in the Greenville, SC.
-This program will continue in the form of a summer education camp for children in the Judson Mill area of Greenville, one of the least-served communities in our state.
+We brokered a dynamic collaboration of local businesses, nonprofits, and public schools to create ten learning pods for minority and low-income children in Greenville, South Carolina.
+In less than six weeks, more than $300,000 was raised to fund ten pods for the entire 2020-2021 school yearallowing us to serve more than 200 children.
+This program continues in the form of a summer education camp for children in the Judson Mill community, which is one of the least-served communities in our state.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////